ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/update.rst

 Example PUT Request
 ^^^^^^^^^^^^^^^^^^^^^

-The following query will complete the following actions for the ``ultrabadguy.com`` Host Indicator:
+The following request will make the following updates to the ultrabadguy.com Host Indicator:

 - Disable the **DNS** feature for the Indicator
-- Dissociate the ``Bad Guy`` Adversary Group from the Indicator
+- Dissociate the **Bad Guy** Adversary Group from the Indicator
 - Update the Indicator's Confidence Rating
-- Replace an existing Security Label applied to the Indicator with a ``TLP: Red`` Security Label
+- Replace any existing Security Labels applied to the Indicator with the ``TLP: RED`` Security Label
 - Apply a new ``Russia`` Tag to the Indicator without replacing any existing Tags applied to the Indicator.

 .. code::